 The Mosque-Cathedral of Córdoba

-In the afternoon you'll embark on a guided walking tour.
-You'll visit many historic sights, including the breathtaking Mezquita (Mosque-Cathedral of Córdoba), a pagan temple that was converted into the great mosque of the Ummayad caliphate.
-Later it was transformed into a Catholic church.
+In the morning, you'll embark on a three-hour drive south from Toledo to Córdoba.
+After checking into your hotel, you'll explore the city's historical hodgepodge of Moorish, Gothic, and Jewish architecture with a professional guide.
+You'll visit many historical sights, including the breathtaking Mezquita (Mosque-Cathedral of Córdoba), a pagan temple that was converted into the great mosque of the Ummayad caliphate and later transformed into a Catholic church.

+You'll also meander around the winding streets of the Jewish Quarter.
+Within this historic neighborhood is the Córdoba Synagogue, which dates to 1315.
+After the expulsion of the Jews from Spain in 1492, the building served different functions.
+At one time or another, it was a hospital, a chapel, and a nursery school.
 In addition, you'll visit the Alcázar de los Reyes, a palace built in the 14th century.
 This is where Christopher Columbus met with the Catholic monarchs and was granted approval for his voyage west in search of the Indies.
 The terraced gardens, fish ponds, flower beds, and orange trees here make for great photo opportunities.

-Day 5: Drive from Córdoba to Seville - Tapas Tour
+Day 5: Drive to Seville, Tapas Walk

 Plaza de España, in Seville